YogithGT/Cloudbees_Train/README.md

   - Price paid ($20)
 - Upon purchase, the user is allocated a seat in the train.
 - The train has two sections: Section A and Section B.
-- Each section can accommodate up to 20 passengers.

-### Screenshots:
-- Todo (to be included)